“Smoke, you leave the air alone!”

 Part of that may be because the previous two summers were bad fire years with lots of smoke that got us all sick, especially her.
 For about a year she would point out smoke in the air and get mad at it.

 It has been fascinating to watch my kids care about the earth from such a young age.
-These bitty environmentalists make me proud and excited to see what they come up with to preserve our one and only home.
+They may not realize they’re interested in saving the planet, but these bitty environmentalists make me proud and excited to see what they come up with to preserve our one and only home.

 There are a lot of ways to have a career involved in the environment, from scientists and biologists, to lawyers and engineers.
 Heck, there are lots of ways to be involved in the work outside of a career.
 So even if she doesn’t know what she wants to do yet, you can provide her with opportunities to learn more about the environment and the many ways people are taking care of our earth!

-Last week we looked at fun activities you can do together to encourage her love for the environment, and today is all about websites, books, toys, and fun social media accounts to keep building her up!
+Last week we looked at fun activities you can do together to encourage her love for the environment and saving the planet, and today is all about websites, books, toys, and fun social media accounts to keep building her up!

 This post contains affiliate links.
 That means at no extra cost to you, I make a small commission on products ordered